insyht/larvelous/INSTALL.md

 - php artisan storage:link

 ## Build the CSS and JS
+### First, run this from within the plugin directory:
 - npm run build
+### Next, run this from within the project:
+- php artisan vendor:publish --tag=insyht-larvelous
+- npm run build

+## Set locale language to Dutch
+/config/app.php Change 'locale' to 'nl'

+## Other steps
 - Run a password reset for the IWS account, so that a new password can be set

-## Other steps
 - Remove the default Laravel "/" route from routes/web.php